tliawi/checkerboard-pyramid/README.md

-# checkerboard-pyramid
+# quincunx-pyramid
-A study of the checkerboard (quincunx) pyramid data structure
+A study of the quincunx (or checkerboard) pyramid data structure